-4. Supervise staff and volunteers and implement personnel policies evaluation and disciplining of employees if necessary.
+4. Supervise staff and volunteers and implement personnel policies

+You will be responsible for the hiring and supervision of library employees and the enforcement of personnel policies established by the library board.
+This includes the evaluation and disciplining of employees if necessary.
 You will be expected to carry out tasks related to personnel in conformity with state and federal laws.
 You will also be responsible for training other staff members and for facilitating their continuing library education.
 In some libraries you may also need to be aware of the provisions of a union contract covering the library's employees and to operate within that contract.
 (See AE 11 & 12: Personnel Issues)